The Charles Boyden Fund for Small Grants

 - Participation in an academic conference preferably with a presentation of your research findings

 - Participation in a training course or workshop

 Decisions on funding will be made by the ECSA Council.
 They will consider a range of factors including the funds available at that time to ECSA, the nature of the application and the ability of the ECSA funds to make a difference.

 Terms and conditions

-- Applicants can be from anywhere in the world but must hold a current membership of ECSA.
+Applicants can be from anywhere in the world but must hold a current membership of ECSA.

-- Applicants must quote the most economical fares for travel.
+Applicants must quote the most economical fares for travel.

-- Applicants should note that confirmation of the conference/workshop registration fee must be included in receipts when claiming your reimbursement.
+Applicants should note that confirmation of the conference/workshop registration fee must be included in receipts when claiming your reimbursement.

-- For postgraduates, supervisors should provide a supporting recommendation for the grant application.
-N.B. please include confirmation that (i) other funding is not available for this purpose; and (ii) that in category A1 the student is presenting the work herself/himself.
+For postgraduates, supervisors should provide a supporting recommendation for the grant application.
+N.B. please include confirmation that (i) other funding is not available for this purpose; and (ii) where appropriate that the student is presenting the work herself/himself.
 The supervisor’s recommendation will be taken into account by the awarding committee.

-- All applications are judged on their merits and the Council’s decision will be final.·
+All applications are judged on their merits and the Council’s decision will be final.·